 - If you'd like to use computer-generated access codes, select "Generate random codes" and indicate how many codes you would like generated for you.
 If you prefer to create your own codes, enter your custom codes.
 Put one code on each line and use lowercase letters, numbers, dashes and underscores only.

-- Define the number of times the code can be used.
+- Define the number of times each of the individual codes can be used.
 You can also opt to set no limit.

-- Edit the start and end dates if you have a specific expiration date or start date in mind for the access code.
+- Edit the start and end dates if you have a specific start date or end date in mind for the access code.

 - If the start date is in the future, the access code will be invalid until the start date.